Kotlin/kotlinx.serialization/docs-website/topics/serialization.md

 These libraries build on the core `kotlinx.serialization` library.
 For the complete list of supported serialization formats, see [Supported serialization formats](#supported-serialization-formats).

-All Kotlin serialization libraries are part of the `org.jetbrains.kotlinx:` group, with names starting with `kotlinx-serialization-` and suffixes that reflect the serialization format.
+All Kotlin serialization format libraries are part of the `org.jetbrains.kotlinx:` group, with names starting with `kotlinx-serialization-` and suffixes that reflect the serialization format.
 For example: